ldfolsom2/ObjectDetector.jl/README.md

 # ObjectDetector.jl

 Object detection via YOLO in Julia.
 Updated to support YOLOv4 with the provided non-standard configuration file.
+YOLOv4 requires downloading of pretrained weights.
 YOLO models are loaded directly from Darknet .cfg and .weights files as Flux models.
 Uses CUDA, if available.

 ## Installation